mikelambert/dancedeets-monorepo/README.txt

 understand the returned data).
 As such, if you run the tests too often you may encounter quota-exceeded errors.
 Just wait a bit before re-running tests, or pass in a directory/filename to limit the scope of tests that are run.

+If you want to setup re2, be sure to: download re2 from google code, possibly applying https://gist.github.com/brantfaircloth/675539 if it is still necessary. download pyre2 from https://github.com/axiak/pyre2 (not the broken pypi 0.2.20 version!).